 Dan Berstein, MHS is a mediator and conflict resolution trainer living with bipolar disorder.
 Dan founded of MH Mediate to help people resolve conflicts, talk about mental health, become accessible, and address challenging behaviors.

-A sought-after speaker and trainer in mental health communication and conflict resolution, Dan has presented at many national conferences and led MH Mediate trainings in over a dozen states.
+A sought-after speaker and trainer, Dan has presented at many national conferences and led MH Mediate trainings in over a dozen states.
 Past clients include government agencies, universities, mental health service providers, conflict resolution centers, and other businesses and organizations.

 Selected Recent Presentations

 - Ready for Challenging Behaviors and Accessible to All

 Keynote Remarks at New York State Council on Divorce Mediation (2017)

 Temple University Collaborative on Community Inclusion Summer Institute (2017)

 - Let’s Work It Out!
 Constructive Approaches to Conflict

 Supportive Housing Network of New York (2017)